thecomplexityproject/cognitivecomplexity/documentation/understanding.md

 **Remark**

 With this definition, a developer may understand `s` even if `getBill()` will return a value which will not be correct, *i.e.* which will not be the price including VAT of a given article.
-He is only able to predict that *if there is no bug in the implementation of the imported references of `s`*, *i.e.* if their behavior corresponds to their role.
+He is only able to predict that *if there is no bug in the implementation of the imported references of `s`* (*i.e.* if their behavior corresponds to their role), then `getBill()` will return the correct price including VAT.

-This is not in contradiction with the intuitive notion of code understanding: with the definition above, if a developer understands `s`, he will be able to detect that its real behavior is not what he expected, *i.e.* he will detect a bug, which is probably what we mean when we say that a developer understands a code snippet: he is able to debug it.
+This is not in contradiction with the intuitive notion of code understanding: with the definition above, if a developer understands `s`, he will be able to detect if the real behavior of `s` is correct or not, and finally he will be able to detect if there is a bug or not, which is probably what we mean when we say that a developer understands a code snippet: he is able to debug it.

 [-> Top](#the-understanding)
 ## Minimal cognitive complexity